 - In a small number of women there can be difficulties with the insertion of the Mirena coil.
-On the rare occasion it is not be possible to fit within our clinic then we will discuss alternative options with you.
+On the rare occasion it is not be possible to fit the device within our clinic, we will discuss alternative options with you.

 - Occasionally the Mirena coil may fall out of your womb (expulsion).
 This happens in approximately one in twenty women.